wklken/suggestion/README.md

    Make sure that your data file encoding is utf-8

-### Performance

-Coming soon!

-### TODO
+4. TODO

         1. rebuild it with double-array trie tree
         2. get the performance tree
         3. change code to support weight type float/double

-### Connect

-If you have any suggestions or questions, Open an issue!
+If you have any suggestions or questions, Open an issue! or pull some requests.

-Also, pull requests!

 I will check that weekly.

 ---------------